Our vision: To end the suffering and devastation caused by LGS.

 Like many families living with LGS, medically there was nothing we didn’t try to stop our daughter’s seizures.
 There was no stone we left unturned.
 Sadly, science and medicine simply could not help her.
 For twelve years I studied in college looking for answers to what could cause epilepsy, ultimately getting my Ph.D. in Neuroscience.
 Then one day, the answers came.
 We found the cause of Savannah’s seizures, which led to her LGS, and that led us to a precision therapy that changed our lives.
 The seizures dramatically decreased with this new treatment, and Savannah began to learn and develop again.

-Twenty-five years ago, LGS barged into our lives, unannounced and uninvited.
-While Savannah is doing better today than she ever has, every day I learn of more and more stories of the devastation that LGS is causing to children and adults, just as it has to my family.
+While Savannah is doing better today than she ever has, every day I learn of more and more stories of the devastation caused by LGS.
 It’s time to change that!

 At the LGS Foundation, every day we: